 Imagine that queue A (create_pdf_queue) in the image below (Direct Exchange Figure) is bound to a direct exchange (pdf_events) with the binding key pdf_create.
 When a new message with routing key pdf_create arrives at the direct exchange, the exchange routes it to the queue where the binding_key = routing_key, in the case to queue A (create_pdf_queue).

 Example: A message with routing key pdf_log is sent to the exchange pdf_events.
-The messages is routed to pdf_log_queue because the routing key (pdf_log) match the binding key (pdf_log).
+The messages is routed to pdf_log_queue because the routing key (pdf_log) matches the binding key (pdf_log).

-If the message routing key does not match any binding key, the message will be discarded.
+If the message routing key does not match any binding key, the message is discarded.

-The default exchange is a pre-declared direct exchange with no name, usually referred by the empty string "".
-When you use the default exchange, your message will be delivered to the queue with a name equal to the routing key of the message.
+The default exchange is a pre-declared direct exchange with no name, usually referred by an empty string.
+When you use default exchange, your message is delivered to the queue with a name equal to the routing key of the message.
 Every queue is automatically bound to the default exchange with a routing key which is the same as the queue name.

-Topic exchanges route messages to queues based on wildcard matches between the routing key and something called the routing pattern specified by the queue binding.
+Topic exchanges route messages to queues based on wildcard matches between the routing key and the routing pattern, which is specified by the queue binding.
 Messages are routed to one or many queues based on a matching between a message routing key and this pattern.

-The routing key must be a list of words, delimited by a period (.), examples are agreements.us and agreements.eu.stockholm which in this case identifies agreements that are set up for a company with offices in lots of different locations.
-The routing patterns may contain an asterisk (“*”) to match a word in a specific position of the routing key (e.g. a routing pattern of "agreements.*.*.b.*" will only match routing keys where the first word is "agreements" and the fourth word is "b").
-A pound symbol (“#”) indicates match on zero or more words (e.g. a routing pattern of "agreements.eu.berlin.#" matches any routing keys beginning with "agreements.eu.berlin").
+The routing key must be a list of words, delimited by a period (.).
+Examples are agreements.us and agreements.eu.stockholm which in this case identifies agreements that are set up for a company with offices in lots of different locations.
+The routing patterns may contain an asterisk (“*”) to match a word in a specific position of the routing key (e.g., a routing pattern of "agreements.*.*.b.*" only match routing keys where the first word is "agreements" and the fourth word is "b").
+A pound symbol (“#”) indicates a match of zero or more words (e.g., a routing pattern of "agreements.eu.berlin.#" matches any routing keys beginning with "agreements.eu.berlin").

 The default exchange AMQP brokers must provide for the topic exchange is "amq.topic".

-The image to the right show an example where consumer A is interested in all the agreements in Berlin.
+The image to the right shows an example where consumer A is interested in all the agreements in Berlin.

 Consumer B is interested in all the agreements.

 A message with routing key agreements.eu.berlin is sent to the exchange agreements.
-The messages is routed to the queue berlin_agreements because the routing pattern of "agreements.eu.berlin.#" matches any routing keys beginning with "agreements.eu.berlin".
-The message is also routed to the queue all_agreements because the routing key (agreements.eu.berlin) match the routing pattern (agreements.#).
+The messages are routed to the queue berlin_agreements because the routing pattern of "agreements.eu.berlin.#" matches the routing keys beginning with "agreements.eu.berlin".
+The message is also routed to the queue all_agreements because the routing key (agreements.eu.berlin) matches the routing pattern (agreements.#).

-The fanout copies and routes a received message to all queues that are bound to it regardless of routing keys or pattern matching as with direct and topic exchanges.
-Keys provided will simply be ignored.
+A fanout exchange copies and routes a received message to all queues that are bound to it regardless of routing keys or pattern matching as with direct and topic exchanges.
+The keys provided will simply be ignored.

 Fanout exchanges can be useful when the same message needs to be sent to one or more queues with consumers who may process the same message in different ways.

-The image to the right (Fanout Exchange Figure) show an example where a message received by the exchange is copied and routed to all three queues that are bound to the exchange.
-It could be sport or weather news updates that should be sent out to each connected mobile device when something happens.
+The image to the right (Fanout Exchange) shows an example where a message received by the exchange is copied and routed to all three queues bound to the exchange.
+It could be sport or weather updates that should be sent out to each connected mobile device when something happens, for instance.

 The default exchange AMQP brokers must provide for the topic exchange is "amq.fanout".